-- Frequently shop at Amazon or Whole Foods
+- You frequently shop at Amazon or Whole Foods

-- Want a card with no foreign transaction fees and Visa concierge services for their travel plans
+- You want a card with no foreign transaction fees and Visa concierge services for your travel plans

-- Want a flexible rewards program, including savings at gas stations dining
+- You want a flexible rewards program, including savings at gas stations dining

-- Want the excellent customer service Amazon is known for
+- You want the excellent customer service Amazon is known for

 Amazon Prime Rewards Visa Signature Card Review